tkcmada/stdenv_cygwin/README.md

 - pip(via easy_install)
 - ansible(pip)
 - boto(pip)
-- terraform(downloaded) with aws plugins in cygwin64/terraform-sample/.terraform directory
+- terraform(downloaded) with aws plugin in cygwin64/terraform-sample-aws/.terraform and vsphere plugin in cygwin64/terraform-sample-vsphere/.terraform
+- packer(downloaded)

 How modules are installed ?
 ---------------------------